 Perhaps large companies already gather all the data necessary to calculate the cost of useless ingredients for their products.
 If so, we would encourage them to publish it.

 The only catch is that most people would take exception to our phrase “useless ingredients”.
 They might reluctantly concede that the cost of compliance is rising.
 But they would quickly retort that we need all these ingredients.
-Otherwise, we would pharmaceutical companies would poison their customers, carmakers would maim, and banks would impoverish them, for profit.
+Otherwise, pharmaceutical companies would poison their customers, carmakers would maim, and banks would impoverish them, for profit.

 As always when it comes to government intrusion into the market, most people will defend it.
-Not only defend it, but they often reject concepts and idea that threaten to shed light on the costs of such intrusion.
+Not only defend it, but they often reject concepts and ideas that threaten to shed light on the costs of such intrusion.
 Sometimes, they want not to know.

 We would bet an ounce of fine gold against a soggy dollar bill that advocates for the disabled want you not to know how much cost is added by ADA-compliant bathrooms.
 Every monger of every regulation prefers to keep the cost hidden, smirking as everyone’s ire is misdirected at the Fed (ironically, just as the Fed is smirking that workers misdirect theirs at employers).